 are capable of connecting to and forwarding requests to a

 remote server on a specific protocol, e.g. the

 HttpClientis a client provider for HTTP and HTTPS

 - To accept incoming connection on other protocols than HTTP/HTTPS, develop custom server providers starting with the tutorial

 - Designing RESTful web services as Vespa Components

-- Vespa Component types: The Container's request processing lifecycle
+- Vespa Component Reference: The Container's request processing lifecycle